schnitz81/fail2deny/README.md

 # fail2deny
-An alternative to fail2ban that only uses one script file instead of modules and bans in the tcp wrapper instead of iptables.
+An alternative to fail2ban that only uses one script file instead of modules and bans abusive IPv4 adresses with iptables or nftables.
-Automatic banning of IPv4 addresses after too many failed login attempts.
+Automatic temporary ban of IPv4 addresses after too many failed login attempts.

-## TCP wrapper or iptables
+## nftables or iptables
-Two versions are included.
-One utilizing TCP wrappers and one using iptables.

-### TCP wrapper:
-- Accessing /etc/hosts.deny for banning.
-- Permanent bans only.
-- Docker build available for running as container.

-### iptables:
+iptables is prioritized when available in order to not collide with the iptables-nft tool.

+## function:
-- Accessing iptables directly.
+- Accessing iptables/nft directly.
 - Creating and using /etc/fail2deny.list for internal use.
+- Selectable ban time.
+Can be set in the .sh file.
-- Temporary bans (ban time can be set in the .sh file).
+- File logging of bans and unbans.
+This event log location can be set in the .sh file.
-- No Docker version, because there is no standard solution for accessing iptables in the host and such practice is not recommended.

 ## Requirements
 This script utilizes the inotify functionality.
 The inotify tools package needs to be installed.
 Depending on version used, a TCP wrapper utility or iptables needs to be installed as well.